amannan21/MBP-10-Feed/README.md

 # Order Book Reconstruction Overview

 This implementation processes each input line independently and generates a single snapshot line immediately.
-It avoids buffering, batching, or backfills—this design keeps correctness straightforward and ensures consistent, low latency.
+It avoids buffering, batching, or backfills.
+This design keeps correctness straightforward and ensures consistent, low latency.

 ---